 Keep Maintaining It

 I was able to save up 2 year’s of my salary by doing all of the above and just living within my means.
 If there is ever something that I want, I save for it.
 I still live frugally so that I can keep staying home with my daughter.

-I had the blog before I was pregnant but only treated it like a hobby.
-Since then, I have treated like an actual business and I am actually making an income off of it.
+I started my blog before I was pregnant but only treated it like a hobby.
+Since then, I have treated it like an actual business and I am making an income off of it.

-I have also become an Amazon FBA seller and I love it.
+I also became an Amazon FBA seller and I love it.
 I pretty much get paid to shop for bargains which I love to do anyway.
-It is something that I do on my own time and it is a great source of extra income for me.
+It is something that I do when I have extra time.
+It is a great source of extra income for me.

-By finding ways to work from home, I have only had to use about 1/4 of my savings.
-Everything else has been paid for by the blog and my selling business.
+By finding ways to work from home as a stay at home mom, I have only had to use about 1/4 of my savings.
+Everything else has been paid for by the blog and my Amazon selling business.

 I just want this to be a resource for anyone that wants to be able to stay at home with their kids.
 I know not everyone is able to but it is possible with some planning and hard work.

 I have had to make sacrifices and I don’t have the fanciest things but I am OK with that.

 My life has changed so much since I had my daughter.
 Not only have I become a parent to an amazing kid but I have been given the courage and confidence to start my own business.